-For all individuals with a pathogenic mutation in CDKN2A, "consider pancreatic cancer screening beginning at age 40 years (or 10 years younger than the earliest exocrine pancreatic cancer diagnosis in the family, whichever is earlier)".
-9 NCCN does not comment on pancreatic cancer screening for individuals with CDK4 mutations.
+For all individuals with a pathogenic mutation in CDKN2A, "consider pancreatic cancer screening beginning at age 40 years (or 10 years younger than the earliest exocrine

 For individuals with a mutation in a hereditary melanoma gene such as CDKN2A or CDK4, "[t]hese individuals should be instructed on photoprotection and monthly self-skin screening examinations and should receive a regular skin screening examination by a medical professional.
 The frequency of examination by a health care provider should be tailored to account for the melanoma status and the difficulty of the examination, with higher-risk individuals receiving more frequent examinations ranging from every 3 to 12 months.
-If the individual has a personal history of melanoma, examinations should be in accordance with NCCN guidelines."10
+If the individual has a personal history of melanoma, examinations should be in accordance with NCCN guidelines."